-Two other problems that we experienced with Protégé were that the reasoners that could be used with it at that stage only supported description logics like SROIQ and SHOIN which are far more expressive than \mathcal{EL}^+ , the underlying description logic in which SNOMED CT is defined.
-(The CEL reasoner can now be used with Protégé, see [36].)
+Two other problems that we experienced with Protégé were that the reasoners that could be used with it at that stage only supported description logics like $\mathcal{SROIQ}$ and $\mathcal{SHOIN}(\mathcal{D})$ which are far more expressive than $\mathcal{EL}^+$ , the underlying description logic in which SNOMED CT is defined.
+(The CEL reasoner can now be used with Protégé, see [43].)
 There were also memory problems of loading SNOMED CT into Protégé, since it is such a massive ontology.

-We had more success with the CEL reasoner which was specifically designed to work with ontologies defined in \mathcal{EL}^+ and expressed in KRSS format, and could also be used to extract modules.
-The module we extracted from SNOMED CT about TB using the CEL reasoner is provided in the Appendix.
+We had more success with the CEL reasoner which was specifically designed to work with ontologies defined in $\mathcal{EL}^+$ and expressed in KRSS format, and could also be used to extract modules.

-The problem with this module is that it only contains the superconcepts of Tuberculosis, not the subconcepts.
+The problem with the module that we extracted was that it only contained the superconcepts of Tuberculosis, not the subconcepts.
 To be usable as an ontology for linking to the concept dictionary of an OpenMRS application, this ontology would have to be expanded to include many of the relevant subconcepts of Tuberculosis, for example, ActiveTuberculosis, ChronicTuberculosis, DrugResistantTuberculosis etc.